mackuntu/mathtutor/DEPLOYMENT_GUIDE.md

 4. Select a previous version
 5. Click "Deploy"

 Alternatively, you can revert commits in GitHub and push to `main` to trigger a new deployment.

+### Subscription Rollback Considerations

+When rolling back changes that affect subscriptions:

+1. Ensure compatibility between the application version and Stripe product/price configuration
+2. Consider the impact on existing subscribers
+3. Test subscription functionality after rollback

+### Ad Integration Rollback Considerations

+When rolling back changes that affect ad integration:

+1. Ensure ad components are compatible with the rolled-back version
+2. Verify ad display after rollback
+3. Monitor ad performance after rollback